U.S. consumer spending weakest since 2009, inflation muted

 Excluding food and energy, prices were unchanged for a second straight month.
 The so-called core PCE price index increased 1.3 percent in the 12 months through December.

-While the Fed has repeatedly said it viewed the oil-driven decline in inflation as transitory and expected inflation to move back to its target, some economists say benign price pressures could see the U.S. central bank delaying a much- anticipated mid-year interest rate increase.
+The Fed has repeatedly said it viewed the oil-driven decline in inflation as transitory and expected inflation to move back to its target.

-"We continue to think it will be hard for the Fed to remove 'patient' from their policy language in March, thus signalling a June tightening," said Michelle Girard, chief economist at RBS in Stamford, Connecticut.